paven/git-training/git2/excercises.md

 ### Deepstuff - multiple remotes

-ask a colleage to work with
+Join up in pairs for this exercise.

-one of you gives acces to their repo to the other one. https://help.github.com/articles/adding-collaborators-to-a-personal-repository/
+Participant A gives access to their remote to Perticipant B. https://help.github.com/articles/adding-collaborators-to-a-personal-repository/

+Adds A's remote to B's local repository.
 ```bash
 git add coleage git clone https://github.com/<colleage>/git2-exercise
 ```
-1. write a commit and post it to their repo.
+1. write a commit and post it to A's remote
-2. rebase your collages rebaseMeCollege on to your master
+2. rebase A's rebaseMeCollege on to B's master
-3. what happens if you rebase and you both made changes?

 ## Excercise 7